 One of the most critical steps in your BBL recovery is to never sit on your buttocks for at least two months.
 Instead, it’s best to sleep on your sides or stomach, and if you must sit at some point, use a donut pillow.

-Also, putting a pillow behind the legs will help to avoid placing pressure on your fat grafts.
-This is vital to get the best results; sitting on the rear can damage blood circulation to the new fat grafts.
+Also, putting a pillow behind the legs will help to avoid placing pressure on your fat grafting.
+This is vital to get the best results; sitting on the rear can damage blood supply to the new fat grafting.

-Reduced blood flow can destroy the fat cells that are new to that area.
+Reduced blood supply to the area can limit how transferred fat cells survive that are new to that area.
 Note that as much as 40% of the new fat cells may die, whether you sit or not.
 After the first two months, you should use a pillow or cushion when you sit down.
 Also, don’t sleep on your back for at least eight weeks.

 Getting Back To Normal

-After your Brazilian butt lift, you should not engage in high-impact activities, especially anything that involves bouncing, such as running or aerobics.
+After your Brazilian butt lift procedure, you should not engage in high-impact activities, especially anything that involves bouncing, such as running or aerobics.
 Depending on how well your body responds, you can probably go back to normal activities after eight weeks.

 When the fat cells stabilize, you can get back to your more vigorous exercise program, as they should be able to tolerate the stress of jogging and running.